storyprotocol/documentation/docs/Introduction/ai-agents-on-story.md

 >
 > Note that sometimes minting a license might cost a `mintingFee` (based on what the value is in the terms).
 >
 > The `mintingFee` is paid in a ERC20 `currency` (also in the terms) that must be whitelisted by the protocol.
-For example, one of the only whitelisted revenue tokens is SUSD, which can be minted for test purposes [here](https://odyssey.storyscan.xyz/address/0xC0F6E387aC0B324Ec18EAcf22EE7271207dCE3d5?tab=write_contract#0x40c10f19).
+For example, one of the only whitelisted revenue tokens is $MERC20, which can be minted for test purposes [here](https://aeneid.storyscan.xyz/address/0xF2104833d386a2734a4eB3B8ad6FC6812F29E38E?tab=write_contract#0x40c10f19).
 >
-> Assuming the `mintingFee` is in SUSD and you have some, you have to approve the `RoyaltyModule.sol` contract to spend them on your behalf.
-Run the [approve transaction](https://odyssey.storyscan.xyz/address/0xC0F6E387aC0B324Ec18EAcf22EE7271207dCE3d5?tab=write_contract#0x095ea7b3) where the `spender` is the v1.2 (current deployment supported by the SDK) address of `RoyaltyModule.sol` [here](https://docs.story.foundation/docs/deployed-smart-contracts).
+> Assuming the `mintingFee` is in $MERC20 and you have some, you have to approve the `RoyaltyModule.sol` contract to spend them on your behalf.
+Run the [approve transaction](https://aeneid.storyscan.xyz/address/0xF2104833d386a2734a4eB3B8ad6FC6812F29E38E?tab=write_contract#0x095ea7b3) where the `spender` is the v1.3 (current deployment supported by the SDK) address of `RoyaltyModule.sol` [here](https://docs.story.foundation/docs/deployed-smart-contracts).
 And the value is >= the amount you're paying with the SDK.

 ```typescript TypeScript
 const response = await client.license.mintLicenseTokens({